webplatform/docs-wpd/Privacy/index.md

 == Privacy Policy for WebPlatform.org ==

 === Non-Logged-in Usage ===
-The following applies to non-logged-in interactions with the WebPlatform.org site:
+The following applies to non-logged-in interactions with the WebPlatform.org Web site:

-We use the [http://piwik.org/ Piwik] open-source site statistic software in a local installation, with recommended privacy settings enabled.
+We use the [http://piwik.org/ Piwik] open-source site statistics software in a local installation, with recommended privacy settings enabled.

 We make no effort to identify public users of our site.
 No identifying data is disclosed to any third party for any purpose.
 Data